anabeloff/RNAseqFun/RNAseqFungi_manual.md

 **IMPORTANT NOTE** Specific to *Synchytrium endobioticum* project GFF file.
 'OnContainer\_SEobject.R' contains a step to fix problems specific for *Synchytrium* GFF file.

 The code below removes all annotation from 9th column of GFF file leaving only 'ID'.
-As practice showed function 'makeTxDbFromGFF' used to process annotation preferes to use 'Name' annotation from GFF.
+As practice showed function 'makeTxDbFromGFF' used to process annotation prefers to use 'Name' annotation from GFF.
 At the same time, genes that have no 'Name' but only 'ID' will be removed.
 The main idea of this step is to make sure that all genes have one single type of annotation.
 This problem applies to many GFF files and not specific to *Synchytrium*.

 ``` r
 GFF <- data.frame(read.delim(GFFFILE, header=F, comment.char="#", quote="", sep="\t"))
 GFF$V9 <- gsub("(\\ID=)([^|]*);\\Name=([^|]*)", "\\1\\2", GFF[,9])
 ```

-The following problen is specific for *Synchytrium* GFF file.
+The following problem is specific for *Synchytrium* GFF file.
 Sequences in GFF file can be assigned to "+" or "-" DNA strand.
-Hovewer, start- and stop-codon annotations in *Synchytrium* GFF were only assigned to "+" strand even if associated gene and exons are on "-" strand.
-That created a warning and all genes and trascripts annotated on "-" strand were automatically removed.
+However, start- and stop-codon annotations in *Synchytrium* GFF were only assigned to "+" strand even if associated gene and exons are on "-" strand.
+That created a warning and all genes and transcripts annotated on "-" strand were automatically removed.
 To avoid it remove start- and stop-codon annotations from the GFF.
 Those won't be needed in following analysis.

 ``` r
 GFF<- GFF[GFF$V3 != "start_codon",]